pdefusco/CDE_Tour_ACE_HOL/step_by_step_guides/english.md

 ![alt text](../img/cde_jobs_10.png)

-Now that you have learned how to create a CDE Spark Job with the CDE UI, repeat the same process with the following scripts and settings:
+Now that you have learned how to create a CDE Spark Job with the CDE UI, repeat the same process with the following scripts and settings.
+Leave all other options to their default.
+Allow each job to complete before creating and executing a new one.

 ```
+Job Name: 02_EnrichData_ETL
+Type: Spark
+Application File: 02_EnrichData_ETL.py
+Resource(s): cde_hol_files (or your File Resource name if you used a different one)

+Job Name: 03_Spark2Iceberg
+Type: Spark
+Application File: 03_Spark2Iceberg.py
+Resource(s): cde_hol_files

+Job Name: 04_Sales_Report
+Type: Spark
+Python Environment: cde_hol_python
+Application File: 04_Sales_Report.py
+Job Resource(s): cde_hol_files
 ```